The AM Chickadee 6U8A QRP AM Transmitter

 Construction

-When operating the transmitter on the AM broadcast band, the PI output filter can be replaced with a ferrite loopstick antenna that is connected between the output side of the 1nF pentode plate capacitor and ground.
+When operating the transmitter on the AM broadcast band, the PI output filter is replaced with a ferrite loopstick antenna that is connected between the output side of the 1nF pentode plate capacitor and ground.
 The loopstick that was used consists of around 75 turns of wire on one end of a 3/8" x 5-1/4" ferrite rod.
 A 20-150 pF variable capacitor was placed in parallel with the loopstick coil.
 A common 365pF variable capacitor can also be used.
 The loopstick antenna should be sufficient for reaching nearby AM radios.
-If a greater coverage distance is desired, wrap a few turns of wire around the loopstick, ground one end of the this coil and connect the other end to a longwire antenna.
+If a greater coverage distance is desired, wrap a few turns of wire around the loopstick, ground one end of the this coil and connect the other end to a long wire antenna.

 Alignment